facom/exorings/README.md

   $ git clone http://github.com/facom/BHMcalc.git
   ```

-  You can also donwload a zip from [this
+  Or download it as a zip file from [this
   url](https://github.com/facom/exorings/archive/master.zip).

 - Run a test: